 The Board places great emphasis on the importance of improving services to tenants and other customers.
 The contribution of all employees to this objective is crucial.
 Accordingly, we have continued to enhance our training and development programme for all staff.
 Waverley Housing communicates regularly with employees on matters concerning our objectives, progress, and activities as well as health, safety, and welfare policies.
-This happens through training courses, regular briefings, and team meetings.
+This happens through training courses, regular briefings, team meetings, occupational health screening and sessions facilitated by external partners.

 We have provided an extensive range of training covering a variety of subjects to both our office based and trades staff as part of our commitment to ensure our staff have the desired skills and knowledge to carry out their jobs to the best of their ability.
-We retained our membership and commitment to the Healthy Working Lives initiative and undertook various health promotion activities for staff.
-In addition, we recruited another Modern Apprentice during the year further reinforcing our commitment to providing employment opportunities for young people in our area.
+We retained our membership and commitment to the Healthy Working Lives initiative and undertook various health promotion activities for staff including mindfulness sessions.